x = "Hello\nNick"

 After this lesson, you should be able to:

 Strings represent text, but even if your datasets are composed entirely of numbers, you’ll need to know how to work with strings.
-Text formats for data are widespread: comma-separated values (CSV), tab-separated values (TSV), JavaScript object notation (JSON), a panopoly of markup languages (HTML, XML, YAML, TOML), and more.
+Text formats for data are widespread: comma-separated values (CSV), tab-separated values (TSV), JavaScript object notation (JSON), various markup languages (HTML, XML, YAML, TOML), and more.
 When you read data in these formats into R, sometimes R will correctly convert the values to appropriate non-string types.
 The rest of the time, you need to know how to work with strings so that you can fix whatever went wrong and convert the data yourself.

 In a string, an escape sequence or escape code consists of a backslash followed by one or more characters.
 Escape sequences make it possible to:

 For example, the escape sequence \n corresponds to the newline character.
-Notice that the message function translates \n into a literal new line, whereas the print function doesn’t:
+Notice that the message function prints \n as a literal new line:

 x = "Hello\nNick"